ddev/ddev-selenium-standalone-chrome/README.md

 ## Contribute

 - Anyone is welcome to submit a PR to this repo.
-See README.md at https://github.com/ddev/ddev-addon-template, the parent of this repo.
+See [DDEV Add-on Maintenance Guide](https://ddev.com/blog/ddev-add-on-maintenance-guide/).

 ## Credits